Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: Discussion and future directions

+It is important to note that the autoencoder is trained specifically to remove contamination, not to detect the signatures of particular molecular species.
+G-DAEs are not intended to replace retrieval algorithms, which are intrinsically designed to handle chemical diversity.
+This architectural choice fundamentally distinguishes our approach from other machine learning applications in exoplanetary science.
+While recent literature employs techniques such as random forests, convolutional neural networks, or normalizing flows to accelerate or replace the Bayesian atmospheric retrieval step \citep{nixonAssessmentSupervisedMachine2020,ardevolmartinezConvolutionalNeuralNetworks2022,ardevolmartinezFlopPITyEnablingSelfconsistent2024}, our G-DAE operates strictly as a standalone preprocessing algorithm.
+By decoupling decontamination from retrieval, we avoid the heavy model dependence of end-to-end ML retrievals.
+Furthermore, unlike Gaussian Process regression, which marginalizes over stellar activity but struggles with static heterogeneities across visits \citep{espinozaJWSTTSTDREAMSNIRSpec2025a}, our G-DAE learns the intrinsic physical signatures of the transit light source effect, correcting individual spectra before standard retrieval.

+Crucially, when the algorithm encounters significant spectral discrepancies between the actual observations and its training data—such as an unmodeled molecular band—it does not break down.
+Instead, the epistemic uncertainties (see \autoref{subsec:uncertainties}) proportionally inflate in the affected spectral region.
+By passing these enlarged error bars to the retrieval algorithm, the G-DAE provides an automated diagnostic warning that relaxes the likelihood constraints, preventing overly confident, incorrect chemical fits.
+We have verified that, as long as the observed chemistry remains within the learned chemical space, epistemic uncertainties remain much lower than instrumental noise.
+Consequently, a sudden spike in epistemic variance serves as a highly targeted indicator of unknown species or missing physics.

-By design, the input and output signals of our G-DAE are normalized to the theoretical transit depth, i.e., to the radius of the planet found in literature.
-In real cases, the planetary radius is itself unknown and has its own uncertainties.
-Therefore, when using a production G-DAE, uncertainties in the normalization should be accounted for before performing the retrieval procedure.
-We have not evaluated the effect of these additional (although wavelength-independent) uncertainties on the test retrievals.
+A few caveats must be considered for real-world application.
+By design, the input and output signals of our G-DAE are normalized to the theoretical transit depth (i.e., the literature planetary radius).
+In reality, the planetary radius carries its own uncertainties; a production G-DAE pipeline must account for these normalization uncertainties before proceeding to retrieval.

-A possible caveat of the methodology is that, in real systems, stellar contamination may vary from one transit to the next.

-We have focused on a single instrument, NIRSpec of JWST.
-It would be interesting to explore other instrumental setups or completely different telescopes and targets.
+Several avenues for future work remain.
+First, while our current model assumes static heterogeneity, stellar contamination in real systems may vary from one transit to the next.
+Second, our analysis has focused exclusively on the JWST NIRSpec PRISM configuration; exploring other instrumental setups or entirely different observatories is a necessary next step.
+Finally, expanding the training grids to incorporate non-equilibrium chemistry will further extend the G-DAE's applicability to a wider range of planetary environments.